mosaicnetworks/monetd/docs/index.rst

 ..
-Babble documentation master file, created by sphinx-quickstart on Wed Oct 18 09:22:15 2017.
+Monetd documentation master file, created by sphinx-quickstart on Wed Oct 18 09:22:15 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.